seunghyun-m-kim/portfolio/Databricks Streaming/README.md

 ---
 ### Run

-- Download this repo and open the `Databricks Streaming.html` on the Chrome browser.
+- Download this repo and open the `databricks_streaming.html` on the Chrome browser.

 ---
 ### Files

-- `Databricks Streaming.html` : Streaming run-through.
+- `databricks_streaming.html` : Streaming run-through.